As caliphate declared, Iraqi troops battle for Tikrit

 Tikrit was the home city of Saddam Hussein, whose overthrow by U.S. forces in 2003 ended a long history of domination by Sunnis over what is today a Shi'ite majority in Iraq.

-The fighting has started to draw in international support for Baghdad, 2-1/2 years after U.S. troops pulled out.
+The fighting has started to draw in international support for Baghdad, two and a half years after U.S. troops pulled out.

-U.S. Defense Department spokesman Rear Admiral John Kirby said about 200 forces arrived in Iraq on Sunday to reinforce security at the U.S. Embassy, its support facilities and Baghdad International Airport.
-Another 100 personnel were sent to Baghdad to "provide security and logistics support."

-"These forces are separate and apart from the up to 300 personnel the president authorized to establish two joint operations centres and conduct an assessment of how the U.S. can provide additional support to Iraq's security forces," Kirby said in a statement.

 Armed and trained by the United States, Iraq's armed forces crumbled in the face of the ISIL onslaught and have struggled to bring heavier weaponry to bear.
 Only two aircraft - turboprop Cessna Caravans normally used as short-range passenger and cargo carriers - are capable of firing the powerful Hellfire missile.